Mysterious Stories Blog

 Michael Jose Malinowski, disappeared October 24, 1996, Pine Creek Gorge, Pennsylvania Grand Canyon West Rim.

-Michael Malinowski, 37, left his home in Yardley, Bucks County, PA on Thursday, October 24, 1996, to hike and taking pictures in Pine Creek Gorge in Tioga County, Pennsylvania.
-It would be the last time he would ever be seen again.
+Michael Malinowski, 37, left his home in Yardley, Bucks County, PA, on Thursday, October 24, 1996, to hike and take pictures in Pine Creek Gorge in Tioga County, Pennsylvania.
+It would be the last time he would be seen again.

 Who was Michael Malinowski?